fedhere/PUI2017_fb55/README.md

-# PUI2016_fb55
+# PUI2017_fb55

-# November 10 2016.
-Diversity is considered a resource that enriches us culturally and intellectually in this class.
+# Code of Conduct: Diversity is considered a resource that enriches us culturally and intellectually in this class.
 No instances of harassment or attempt to marginalize students will be tolerated in my class.
 If you have concerns please come talk to me

-This repository contains the assignments for NYU CUSP Principles of Urban Informatics 2016.
+This repository contains the assignments for NYU CUSP Principles of Urban Informatics 2017.
 Check here for the new assignments, and for the solutions to be posted.
-For class material please go [here](https://github.com/fedhere/UInotebooks) (including the lecture slides, [here](https://github.com/fedhere/UInotebooks/tree/master/slides)).
+For class material please go [here](https://github.com/fedhere/UInotebooks) (including the lecture slides, [here](https://github.com/fedhere/UInotebooks/tree/master/slides2017)).

 Welcome to CUSP and to Principles of Urban Informatics!
 In my class I expect to see a supportive, collaborative attitude from all of you, to assure we maintain and foster a learning environment that leads to rigor, excellence, and happiness.